FIWARE/tutorials.NGSI-LD/docs/edge-computing.md

 The FIWARE NGSI v2 information model has been evolved to better support linked data (entity relationships), property graphs and semantics (exploiting the capabilities offered by JSON-LD).
-The new era of data representation and data utilisation has opened up new horizion of possiblities with Fogflow.
+The new era of data representation and data utilisation has opened up new horizion of possibilities with Fogflow.
 With the incorporation of NGSI-LD support, Fogflow has gained the power of interacting with other NGSI-LD compliant broker to build a more robust architecture and potential use cases.

-To know more about NGSI-LD supported API's in Fogflow, follow this [link](https://fogflow.readthedocs.io/en/latest/api.html#ngsi-ld-supported-api-s)
+To know more about NGSI-LD supported APIs in Fogflow, follow this [link](https://fogflow.readthedocs.io/en/latest/api.html#ngsi-ld-supported-api-s)

 ![](https://github.com/pradumnnec/tutorials.Edge-Computing/blob/NSGI-LD/images/ngsild_support.png)